 - Motherwort - NOT FOR USE IN PREGNANCY - The mother herb and wonderful for mother-related anxiety and hormonal balancing, for PMS symptoms and other hormonal and mood fluctuations are present and particularly when the heart is concerned or where palpitations are anxiety-related.
 This is one of the main ingredients in the Esali Birth Mother Me Tea blend available in the shop (with motivational scrolls for a little extra love and pick-me-up).
 Heavy and long-term use may interfere with other cardiac treatments.
 It is a mild menstrual-promoter and as such should not be used in pregnancy.
 1-4 ml tincture of 1:5 solution in 40% alcohol up to 3x daily or 1-2 teaspoons in 1 cup boiling water steeped 10-15 minutes drank 1-3x daily (this one is bitter - be prepared).

-- Vitamin D3 - Cholecalciferol- OK, NOT an herb or a nervine, but necessary if you're not getting enough sunshine, you'll feel it in your nerves in terms of anxiety and likely cold, flu and other illnesses.
+- Vitamin D3 - Cholecalciferol- OK, Not an herb or a nervine, but necessary if you're not getting enough sunshine.
+You'll feel it in your nerves in terms of anxiety and likely cold, flu and other illnesses.
 (Fortified milk and juice won't cut it and isn't a part of a balanced diet).
 Dr. Weil recommends 2,000 IU of Vitamin D3 daily and for a breastfeeding mom 6100 IU/day of Vitamin D3 is enough for mom and her baby.
+There is teetering evidence on if any supplementation of Vitamin D works at all, but no matter what, take it with healthy fats because Vitamin D is fat soluable.
+You need sunshine daily in all weather conditions (or extra amounts on days if you know you won't be out the next), but supplementation or full spectrum bulbs might be on your next purchase list.
+If you're low in Vitamin D, you're likely low in magnesium as well.

-- Magnesium - Magnesium Citrate, Flakes, and Topical.
-Also NOT an herb or nervine, but likewise necessary for nerve health and if you're not eating a balanced diet (particularly high in greens and wild foods) you're likely lacking in this very necessary nutrient responsible for numerous whole body functions.
+- Magnesium - Oral Chelated Magnesium Glycinate and Topical Magnesium Chloride combination.
+This is not an herb or nervine, but likewise necessary for nerve health and if you're not eating a balanced diet (particularly high in wild-harvested green foods) you're likely lacking in this very necessary nutrient responsible for numerous whole body functions.
 Magnesium is in many of the tonic and nervine herbs such as Nettles, as well.
 For many, topical magnesium is the most readily absorbed.
 Flakes in a bath or topical solutions.
-Magnesium Citrate, such as in the Nature Calm products, is widely recommended as the most bioavailable
+If you're low in magnesium, you're likely low in Vitamin D as well.

 Nervines for As-Needed Limited Use for Postpartum Anxiety and Depression